 Our family also looks forward to doing the 14 Days of Love.
 There seems to be a lot of ways to serve others at Christmastime, but why not the rest of the year?

-So I came up with this 14 Days of Love.
+14 Days of Love (or 12 Days of Valentines if you aren't up for 14) is an easy way to spread love around.
 Each day we do one simple way to show love to someone else.
 It includes friends, family members, strangers, God, and ourselves.